kuzminrobin/fcl/CallLogging.md

 # TODO:
-* Structure-up single-threaded and multithreaded
 * Automatic thread indent, global warehouse of thread indents.
 The thread-local infras get the thread indent and check back in upon thread-local destruction.
 Then that thread indent is reused later, given again to a new thread.
   The same with color in the HTML decorator adapter.
+* Structure-up single-threaded and multithreaded
+  * `fn panic_hook(panic_hook_info: &std::panic::PanicHookInfo<'_>) {`
+    `// TODO: In a single-threaded case consider canceling the std output buffering.`
+* Consider recursive type params.
+* Consider a raw pointer param.
+Probably requires `unsafe` for printing the param.
 * Finalize the user's use
   * All the globals and thread_locals to separate macros.
   * Structure-up single-threaded and multithreaded
     * Make separate macros
     * Make separate examples and/or tests.
+  * Enabling or disabling logging (by default?) upon infra creation (log `main()` or not, log thread func or not).
 * Consider moving the thread_local use deeper into the call.
   Such that a {Call|Closure}Logger is created unconditionally.
-* Clean-up:
-  * Remove commented code.
 * ---
-* Consider recursive type params.
-* Consider a raw pointer param.
-Probably requires `unsafe` for printing the param.
 * In `fn pure_method(&self) {} ` the `self` is logged as `self: MyStruct, `, expected `self: &MyStruct, `.
 * [Loops]
-  * [Log the `loop` return value]
   * [Loop varaible logging (sort of iteration number)]
 * [Consider loggin the ret val in the TreeLikeDecorator]
-* Document that sequential loops can be logged as a single loop (if the iterations are equal).
 * Reader practice: Come up with the ideas of what's not covered in FCL (but is achievable).
-* Enabling or disabling logging upon infra creation (log `main()` or not, log thread func or not).
-* `#[loggable(<MyStruct as MyPureTrait>::pure_method)]` is the same as
-  `#[loggable(MyPureTrait::pure_method)]`.
-  Undesirable.
-Either work-around or document it.
 * Consider removing all the occurrences of `unwrap()`.
 * Rename the types (from C++-like) according to Rust.
 E.g. `Decorator` -> `Decorate`
 * Test
+  * Test with the existing projects.
+    * Update the instructions, how to enable func call logging in your project.
   * Testing
     * Log to string/Vector and compare.
     * Basics (from user/main.rs).
     * Output
     * enable/disable.
     * Test with {file, socket, pipe} writer as an arg to `ThreadSharedWriter::new()`.
-  * Test the logging by logging oneself.
-    Or try logging oneself and see how it works.
-    Preliminary result: Causes sophisticated circular dependencies.
-    Possible workaround: Create a copy with different name and use the copy to log the original.
-    Also: Test with the existing projects.
-    * Update the instructions, how to enable func call logging in your project.
 * Overall clean-up.
   * Refactor long functions (especially the CallGraph).
   * Move privates down, publics up (in file).
-* Doc-comments.
-* Documenting checklist
-  * [Rename the types (from C++-like) according to Rust.
-E.g. `Decorator` -> `Decorate`]
-  * Doc comments
-  * .md
-  * Book
-  * [toolchain stable or document why inachievable]
-* [Crates.io publication]
-* Video
+* Clean-up:
-  * YT
+  * Remove commented code.
-* SRUG talk.
-  * SRUG Video to YT
-* Rust Conf Talk
-  * RustCon Video to YT
 * ---
 * TACTICS
   * Develop